 It seems that every way China swings it’s tail it is getting in an argument with another country.
 As Chinas economy cools, tension is escalating in the red dragon with the United States and Japan.

-There are people that say that China is losing control of it’s people and there is jockeying for political power inside.
-Is it better for China to have nationalistic demonstrations against Japan, riots that they can control, instead of anti-Communist Party riots that China cant control and dont want shown globally as they jockey for power behind the scenes.
+There are people that say that China is losing control of its people and there is jockeying for political power inside.
+Is it better for China to have nationalistic demonstrations against Japan, riots that they can control, instead of anti-Communist Party riots that China can’t control and don’t want to be shown globally as they jockey for power behind the scenes?

 Some say the dispute is over the islands known as Senkaku in Japan and Diaoyu in China.

 Last week China dispatched six government vessels to the East China Sea.
 On September 11, Reuters reported that the Japanese cabinet approved the purchase of the islands from a Japanese private owner for 2.05 billion yen ($26 million).

 The ownership of the islands has been in dispute for decades.
 After the Tsunami, earthquake, nuclear meltdown, Japan had reason to be concerned about energy.
 The order came from the Japanese government that Japan is to be nuclear-free by 2023.
 Japan will have to go from a domestic made energy, which allowed their money to stay on the Island, to buying energy, unless they can find another domestic source.

 Is it the liquid gold, oil that is, that these two nations are drawing their swords over?
 Is Japan trying to gain ownership of the islands now in hopes that there are enough energy resources to make up for the energy loss from nuclear power?

 An oil colleague sent me an email, “My best understanding is that there are some pretty small gas fields discovered nearby (perhaps 2-5 tcf) and not much else.
 This is not that exciting an area for large scale hydrocarbon exploration.”
 Japan said today it would reconsider phasing out of all nuclear energy.